-Cash used in operating activities is significantly influenced by the amount of cash we invest in personnel and infrastructure to support the anticipated growth of our business and the amount and timing of client payments.
-For the periods presented, we have continued to increase our investments in personnel and infrastructure faster than our growth in revenue, resulting in an increase in our net losses.
-As we continue to invest in personnel and infrastructure to support the anticipated growth of our business, we expect net uses of cash by operations to continue.
+Cash used in operating activities is primarily influenced by our personnel-related expenditures, datacenters and telecommunications carriers costs, office and facility related costs, USF contributions and other regulatory costs and the amount and timing of client payments.
+If we continue to improve our financial results, we expect net uses of cash in operations to decrease.
 Our largest source of operating cash inflows is cash collections from our clients for subscription and related usage services.
 Payments from clients for these services are typically received monthly.
-For the years ended December 31, 2014, 2013 and 2012, our days-sales-outstanding were 24, 25 and 24 days, respectively.
+For the years ended December 31, 2015, 2014 and 2013, our days-sales-outstanding were 24, 24 and 25 days, respectively.